-APDIM has been surveying its members since 1999 and annually since 2005.
+APDIM has been systematically surveying its residency program director-members annually since 2005.
 This effort has resulted in educational scholarship and generalizable knowledge about internal medicine residencies in the United States.

 Email firstname.lastname@example.org for more information.